JackOfTheCouch/SonicCreepyBundle/README.md

 - [ ] Re-add and optimize more the ones left in my [YouTube channel](https://www.youtube.com/channel/UCYFaFqDCd6TaKpSbYDDaH5A)
 - [ ] More new songs! (duh)
 - [ ] Aaaand, a working custom menu!
 (Still too lazy to code that in yet)

+## Finally...

+If there are issues, make sure to notify me either from here, or from the corresponging video in my [YouTube channel](https://www.youtube.com/channel/UCYFaFqDCd6TaKpSbYDDaH5A)

+Have fun!